My-git-demo/mycar/readme.txt

 -----------------------
-# README -- Master Copy
+# README -- FeatureA Copy
 -----------------------
 CarVilla is a one page bootstrap 3 based Car Dealer Automotive website template.